vivekcoh/scripts/powershell/policyTool/README.md

 * -noPrompt: (optional) do not prompt for password
 * -clusterName: (optional) cluster to connect to when connect to when connecting through Helios
 * -mfaCode: (optional) OTP code for MFA
+* -noAuth: (optional) use existing authentication to cluster

 ## Other Parameters